Call (302) 853-2853

 3

-Sanding (Heavy Oxidation Only)
+Sanding (Severe Oxidation Only)

-Heavy oxidation requires mechanical removal.
+Severe oxidation requires mechanical removal.
 I dry sand through 600, 800, and 1000 grit to remove the damaged layer.
 Dry sanding lets me see exactly what's happening and control the cut.
 Then a final 1000 grit wet pass prepares the surface for compounding.
 This is where skill matters most.

 4